 As guinea pigs age, they lose muscle tone.
 That’s where the classic droopy piggy donut lips come from.
 A loss of muscle may lead to saggy bellies and necks, but bony backs.
 Weight loss in senior guinea pigs isn’t unusual, but don’t immediately assume it is normal.

 This loss of muscle can also affect the jaw, causing the back molars to wear unevenly and cause problems.
 Weight loss that's accompanied by drooling, a foul odor, an interest in food but inability to eat, dropping pellets instead of chewing them, neglecting to eat hay and tough foods like corn husks, and biting veggies into little pieces but spitting them out signifies tooth problem.
 A vet visit is definitely in order.
 Guinea pig tooth problems can be managed by an experienced exotic vet, but may need professional filing every few weeks or months for the rest of her life.

-Guinea pigs have individual differences in regard to weight, shape, and hair length, so looks alone aren’t a reliable way to figure out age.
-Adults average around 10 to 12 inches long and weigh between 2 and 3 pounds.
-Just like with us humans, though, a guinea pig that is smaller or larger than these “norms” isn’t necessarily abnormal or unhealthy.
-Get to know what’s normal for her in terms of weight.
+Guinea pigs have individual differences in regard to weight, shape and hair length, so looks alone aren't a reliable way to figure out age.
+Adults average around 10 - 12 inches long and weight between 2 and 3 pounds.
+Just like with humans, though, a guinea pig who is smaller or larger than these "norms" isn't necessarily abnormal or unhealthy.
+Get to know what's normal for her in terms of weight.
 Weighing weekly is a great way to identify health problems early.